 A boiler system will continue to heat your space for a short period after the boiler is shut off.
 It will also take an uncomfortable amount of time to turn back on and heat up when the temperature dips below the set point.
 Without proper control, this will cause a yo-yo effect on the temperature.
 Your house will be constantly switching from too hot to too cold.

 The Nest includes a feature called True Radiant which is designed to manage this.
 The Ecobee3 also has a setting for boiler systems but they do not have a fancy name for it like Nest does.
 Both work and both can save money by reducing the amount you “overheat.”

 I Can’t Find A Smart Thermostat That Is Compatible With My System

-If you have electric baseboard heat or a convector, you’ve probably had a hard time finding a smart thermostat.
+If you have electric baseboard heat or electric floor heat, you’ve probably had a hard time finding a smart thermostat.
 None of the most popular thermostats work in these high-voltage systems.
 It requires a special line voltage thermostat like the Stelpro KI STZW402+.
 Since pure electric resistance heat is expensive, the savings from a smart thermostat can add up in a hurry.

 What Other Benefits Do Smart Thermostats Offer?

 I know this article is supposed to be about the amount of cold hard cash these thermostats can save, but I think it’s worth considering other benefits.
 Different people place different values on things like convenience and comfort.
 But, just because we can’t put an exact number on it doesn’t mean they don’t have some monetary value, right?